SoundAg/sounDMR/README.md

 ## Pre-requisites
 We need to run Megalodon/Deep-Signal Plant/Bonito to calculate methylation levels at each cytosine for each individual.
-This package technically works with any-ONt bed file with a format as mentioned in [here](https://www.encodeproject.org/data-standards/wgbs/), in the **Description of bedMethyl file section**.
+This package technically works with any ONT bed file with a format as mentioned in [here](https://www.encodeproject.org/data-standards/wgbs/), in the **Description of bedMethyl file section**.
 If focussing on a small part fo the genome, these bed files must be subset using bedtools intersect to focus on specific regions of the genome.

 ## Installation
 Make sure you have access to the latest version of the package and go through the installation steps below.
 This can be done either by downloading the tar file from our [github](https://github.com/SoundAg/DMR_analysis) page or by cloning it in your local environment.